Panzerschrek/U-00DC-Sprache/source/docs/en/namespaces.rst

 *Name lookup*
 *************

-When encounting a name the compiler performs name lookup.
+The compiler performs name lookup (almost) for each name usage in a program text.
 Lookup starts in current namespace and continues to its ancestors until target name will be found.

 .. code-block:: u_spr